 - 1. Your Camp Program with all costs - 2.
 General Risk Disclosure for TIC/Group Leader and Principal/Board of Trustee/Head of Organisation - 3.
 Risk Disclosures for Specific Activities for TIC - 4.
 Risk Disclosure Acceptance for participating Adults and Parents/Caregivers of students.
 It is your responsibility to pass on the Risk Disclosures for parents/caregivers of students and all participating adults to accept. - 5.
-Medical & Dietary Information: We and the TIC need to know ALL Dietary, Medical, Behavioural, Injury and Ability concerns.
+Medical & Dietary Information: We and the TIC need to know ALL Dietary, Medical, Behavioural, Injury and Ability concerns of students and adults attending camp.
 It is important that especially adults are transparent about their abilities, past and current injuries and health concern, these all pose a risk.
-It is often more complicated to deal with adult incidences than with those of children, especially if an incident occurs off lodge grounds. - 6.
+It is often more complicated to deal with adult incidences than with those of children, especially if an incident occurs in the forest and off lodge grounds. - 6.
 Risk Disclosure & Emergency Management Summary Document: What we require from your end is to collate information from 4. and 5. onto the Risk Disclosure & Emergency Management Summary Document.
 Every attendee coming onsite must be listed on this form.
-You are required to send us this information three weeks prior to your camp.
+You are required to send us this information one week prior to your camp.